-Event Planning Training (EPT) is offered each semester for any student who wants to help plan an event within their organization.
-Topics in the workshop include how to plan an event and/or a trip, budgeting basics, information about fundraisers, an overview of forms found in the OSILD, and more.
-Once someone has completed an EPT workshop, they are able to complete organization paperwork, make purchases when approved, and call vendors.
-You only need to attend EPT once during your time at Worcester State.
-Please visit OSILD to learn more about the EPT workshop schedule.
+Event Planning Training (EPT) is available online throughout the year for any student who wants to help plan an event within their organization.
+Topics in the training module include how to plan an event and/or trip, budgeting basics, information about fundraisers, an overview of required student organization forms, and more.
+Once someone has completed the EPT module, they are able to complete organization paperwork, make purchases when approved, and call vendors.
+You only need to complete EPT once during your time as a student leader.
+Please visit worcester. edu/campus-life/clubs-organizations to view the online module and a refresher course.